-Have you ever felt pleasantly surprised when someone you didn’t think considered you a close friend trusted you with a secret?
+Or maybe you’ve felt pleasantly surprised when someone trusted you with a secret?

 All of these are examples of natural ways in which people use secrets to bond with each other.